jehna/readme-best-practices/README-default.md

 Here you should say what actually happens when you execute the code above.

+## Configuration

+Here you should write what are all of the configurations a user can enter when using the project.

 ## Developing

 Here's a brief intro about what a developer must do in order to start developing